 Book-Holder: Your judgment, rascal?
 For what?
 Sweeping the stage?
 Or gathering up the broken apples for the bears within?

-These playwrights, in other words, could never be completely reconciled to the Southwark population they depended on for their livelihood.
-Many theater companies had at the outset dissociated themselves from the environs by erecting the first playhouses in the northern suburbs – the Theatre (1576) and Curtain (1577) in Shoreditch, later the Fortune (1600) and Red Bull (1604) in Clerkenwell, etc. The northern playhouses, however, were spread thin over a broad territory with no established entertainment district on the scale of Southwark (Shoreditch, the closest competitor, was in fact every bit as sordid a place).
+The playwrights, in other words, could never quite reconcile themselves to the Southwark population they depended on for their livelihood.
+Many theater companies had at the outset dissociated themselves from the environs by erecting the first playhouses in the northern suburbs—the Theatre (1576) and Curtain (1577) in Shoreditch, later the Fortune (1600) and Red Bull (1604) in Clerkenwell, etc. These northern playhouses, however, were spread over a broad territory with no established entertainment district on the scale of Southwark (though Shoreditch, the closest competitor, was in fact every bit as sordid an environment).
 Meanwhile, the traffic jams along the narrow northern roads could be as bad as those crossing the river.
 Thus other playhouses capitulated and went south to where the action was: first the Rose (1587), followed by the Swan (1595), the Globe (1599), and the Hope (1614).
 The Globe itself was reconstructed from the timber of the dismantled Theatre, after a lease dispute forced Shakespeare’s company, the Lord Chamberlain’s Men, to opt for a measly plot of marshy land in Southwark not far from the Rose, hemmed in by sewage drainage ditches.
-The daily miasma rising from the ditches surrounding the Globe must have been a depressing reminder of their new locale, as well as an apt metaphor for the predicament of having to cater to a sophisticated audience among a volatile population in a suspicious environment.
+The daily miasma surrounding the Globe must have been a depressing reminder of their new locale, as well as an apt metaphor for the predicament of having to cater to a sophisticated audience among a volatile population in a suspicious environment.
 And yet, the theater companies and their crowds not only needed each other, theatrical entertainment was the only heady antidote to the anxiety and precariousness of life in those earlier times.

-Shakespeare’s 25-year career as a playwright began in the late 1580s, when the syphilis epidemic in England was in full bloom.
+Shakespeare’s twenty-five-year career as a playwright began in the late 1580s, when the syphilis epidemic in England was in full bloom.
 The disease was a major fact of existence throughout his and the life of everyone around him.
-In contrast to animal baiting, the pox was something he was very much interested in.
-Few things are regarded by people with as much distaste and indifference as is sexually transmitted disease – until you are the one infected, whereupon it becomes a source of personal fascination.
-It was not just Shakespeare’s obsession; we can assume virtually the entire audience attending the plays and animal baitings was syphilitic; only the clergy and the celibate were largely free of the disease, and, for a brief spell, the yet-to-be sexually active youth not congenitally infected through their mother at birth.
-In addition, the outward signs and physical ravages of the disease were much more pronounced then than now, as happens when a new infectious agent strikes a population with no immunity.
+In contrast to animal baiting, the pox was something he was keenly interested in.
+Few things are regarded by people with as much distaste and indifference as is sexually transmitted disease—until you are the one infected, whereupon it becomes a source of personal fascination.
+It was not just Shakespeare’s obsession; we can assume virtually the entire audience attending the plays and the baitings was syphilitic; only the clergy and the celibate were largely free of the disease, and, for a brief spell, the yet-to-be sexually active youth not congenitally infected through their mother at birth.
+In addition, the outward signs and physical ravages of syphilis were much more pronounced then than now, as happens when a new infectious agent strikes a population with no immunity.

 It was not just Shakespeare’s obsession; we can assume virtually the entire audience attending the plays was syphilitic.

-It would have been a motley pitiable bunch on display in the playhouse audiences, trying to hide the sores and lesions of secondary and tertiary syphilis under patches of velvet, hats, wigs and heavy makeup and cosmetics so as to keep up a veneer of remaining dignity and attractiveness to the opposite sex (to say nothing of the prostitutes busily plying their trade among the playhouse and animal-baiting audiences).
-Those in the galleries likely had fewer overt symptoms, having more funds to spare on the various expensive treatments available, primarily mercury chemotherapy, which involved sitting in an enclosed mercury-fumigated sauna or tub to raise the body temperature to the point where the infectious bacteria were killed off.
-Apparently the treatment is acknowledged even by modern medicine to have probably worked for some, while many others succumbed to symptoms of mercury poisoning worse than the disease itself (blindness and baldness were common symptoms ambiguously attributed to the pox, mercury used to treat the pox, as well as the smallpox; Shakespeare’s baldness has been attributed to the former, and Queen Elizabeth’s to the latter).
+It would have been a motley pitiable bunch on display in the playhouse audiences, trying to hide the sores and lesions of secondary and tertiary syphilis under patches of velvet, hats, wigs, heavy makeup and cosmetics, so as to keep up a veneer of dwindling dignity and attractiveness to the opposite sex (to say nothing of the prostitutes busily plying their trade among the audience).
+Those in the galleries likely had fewer overt symptoms, having more funds to spare on the various expensive treatments available, primarily mercury chemotherapy.
+This involved sitting in an enclosed mercury-fumigated sauna or tub to raise the body temperature to the point where the infectious bacteria were killed off.
+The treatment is acknowledged even by modern medicine to have likely worked for some, while many others succumbed to mercury poisoning worse than the disease itself (blindness and baldness were common symptoms ambiguously attributed to the pox, mercury used to treat the pox, as well as the smallpox; Shakespeare’s baldness has been blamed on the former, and Queen Elizabeth’s on the latter).

-Shakespeare clearly underwent the mercury treatment for his syphilis, as he himself describes in the bizarre final pair of sonnets capping off his great cycle.
-These present two variations on the same theme, in which the narrator describes how his penis is still capable of growing erect at the thought of his beloved, despite his diseased state, metaphorically disguised as a sleeping Cupid awakened by the fire of lust, the same fire which heats the bath he steeps himself in as a remedy: “I, sick withal, the help of bath desired, / And thither hied, a sad distempered guest, / But found no cure….” (sonnet 153).
+Shakespeare clearly underwent the mercury treatment for his syphilis, as he himself confesses in the bizarre final pair of sonnets capping off his great cycle.
+These present two variations on the same theme.
+The narrator of both describes how his member is still capable of growing erect at the thought of his beloved, despite his diseased state, metaphorically disguised as a sleeping Cupid awakened by the fire of lust, the same fire which heats the bath he steeps himself in as a remedy: “I, sick withal, the help of bath desired, / And thither hied, a sad distempered guest, / But found no cure….” (sonnet 153).
 And: “Growing a bath and healthful remedy / For men diseased; but I, my mistress’ thrall, / Came there for cure….” (sonnet 154).
-The sonnet cycle was written at some point over the decade from the late 1590s until their sudden unauthorized publication in 1609, allegedly deeply upsetting Shakespeare, who would naturally have worried about the public airing of their numerous homoerotic and sexual allusions, not to mention his admission of treatment for the pox.
-Yet good writers tend to be shamelessly autobiographical, and he must have foreseen, if not intended, the sonnets’ inevitable publication.
-The final pair of syphilitic sonnets was tacked onto the cycle not as an irreverent afterthought; on the contrary, the ultimate aesthetic that distinguishes genius is simply the truth, and he wanted truth out.
+The cycle was written at some point over the decade from the late 1590s until their sudden unauthorized publication in 1609, allegedly deeply upsetting Shakespeare, who would naturally have worried about the public airing of the sonnets’ numerous homoerotic and sexual allusions, not to mention his admission of treatment for the pox.
+Yet good writers tend to be shamelessly autobiographical, and he must have foreseen, if not intended, their inevitable publication.
+The final pair of syphilitic sonnets was tacked onto the cycle not as an irreverent afterthought; on the contrary, the ultimate aesthetic that distinguishes genius is finally the truth, and he may have wanted truth out.

-Over this same decade, numerous references to syphilis and its treatment crop up in many of his plays, often gratuitously, as if he simply couldn’t get it off his mind and had to talk to his audience about it.
-Literally so: the rich cesspool of foul language and double entendres regularly issuing from the mouths of his lowlife characters was typically spoken directly to the groundlings in the audience, as if having a conversation with them in their own argot.
+Over this same decade, numerous references to syphilis and its treatments crop up in his plays, often gratuitously, as if he simply couldn’t get it off his mind and had to keep talking about it.
+Literally so: the rich cesspool of foul language and double entendres issuing from the mouths of his plebian characters was typically spoken directly to the groundlings, as if having a conversation with them in their own argot.
 But when the context of the story invited descriptions of corruption and decrepitude, he waxed eloquent on the “infinite malady.”
-Troilus and Cressida (1601-2) contains 61 lines detailing the symptoms of secondary and tertiary syphilis, while Measure for Measure (1604) contains 55 lines and Timon of Athens (1605-8) 67 lines on the symptoms of both the disease and the mercury bath treatments.
-This is not the space to examine these references in detail, which have been covered extensively in scholarly accounts.
-The point I would like to make is that there was something greater at stake than the mere fixation on sex and violence in the plays and other entertainments but a more complex and uncanny phenomenon preoccupying and bothering the audience.
+Troilus and Cressida (1601-2) contains sixty-one lines expounding on aspects of secondary and tertiary syphilis, while Measure for Measure (1604) contains fifty-five lines and Timon of Athens (1605-8) sixty-seven lines on the symptoms of both the disease and the mercury bath treatments.
+This is not the space to examine these references in detail, which can be found in scholarly accounts.
+The point I wish to make is there was something greater at stake than the mere fixation on sex and violence in the plays, a more complex and uncanny phenomenon preoccupying and bothering the audience.

-It’s known that venereal diseases have not just physical but also pronounced psychological symptoms – anxiousness, anger and depression.
-Even those spared disease or its worst symptoms were not free of incessant fear and worry.
-I’ve spoken of the menacing physical environs of the suburbs, where the criminal half of the population locked out of the city gates lived and roamed freely and highwaymen congregated; where injury, sickness and death were omnipresent and life was shorter and more precarious than life as we know it today.
+It’s known that venereal diseases have not just physical but also psychological symptoms—anxiousness, anger and depression.
+Even those spared disease were not free of incessant fear and worry.
+I’ve spoken of the menacing physical environs of the suburbs, where the criminal half of the population locked out of the city gates lived and roamed at will and highwaymen assembled; where injury, sickness and death were omnipresent and life was shorter and more precarious than life as we know it today.

 The general population in Shakespeare’s time lived with a higher level of anxiety than we do, and they were therefore more suggestible.